-A few weeks back, I received an email from Mile High that highlighted a trip upstate to an all-inclusive, cozy lodge over a long weekend.
+A few weeks back, I received an email from Mile High that highlighted a trip upstate to spend the long weekend nestled in a cozy lodge.
 It was forecasted to be cold and being a fair weather runner, I was nervous to take the plunge.
 I emailed Coach Andrew with some questions and decided to go for it – I could always just sit in the hot tub!

 All the logistics were already sorted, including transportation.
 I showed up at the meeting point and a few pastries later, found myself at the scenic Brampton Lodge.
 We were met by the staff, our chef and two dogs!
 The cabin was beautiful, with more than enough space to comfortably accommodate the group.